Unable to come into our store? Get your spa maintenance products and accessories on Spa Pools Online. Details »

 If your answers indicate some future difficulties – perhaps the parts for a particular model are no longer available – compare the trade-offs of buying used against the benefits of purchasing a brand new spa pool from a dealership.
 You may be surprised at which turns out to be the better deal.

-Where to find a used spa pool
+Where to find a used spa pool?

 Wanting to enjoy the benefits of purchasing through a dealer and the savings of buying a trade-in spa?
 Good news: at Hot Spring New Zealand we offer refurbished spas to fulfill this second-hand demand!
 We also make the spa pool purchasing and ownership process as smooth as possible, supporting you through every stage, from exploring your options to trading in your spa pool years later.
 Our dealers offer warranties, servicing plans and repairs on every second-hand spa pool.
 We hold spare parts for a minimum 20 years and alternate parts after that.
 The high quality of all our spas guarantees top-notch performance for the lifetime of your purchase.